 - Restart your phone.

-- Forget network and re-establish a Wi-FI connection.
+- Forget the network and re-establish a Wi-FI connection.

 Clear app cache and data